NizamiOSS/GetDbSchema-/README.md

 - Temporary tables created inside the dynamic sql.
 They store scripts regarding tables` and indexes` creation scripts, as well as  respective filegroups, alter commands and creation dates;
 - Create scripts` format is modified using CHAR() functions in order to point spaces for new lines;
 - All created temporary tables are joined;
-- Results are inserted into #temp table are returned in select query.
+- Results are inserted into #temp table and are returned in select query.